The English cottage in the title of this blog is where I have lived for 9 years and with each day I spend here, I love it more.

 comes from, I can only guess.
 Perhaps Enid Blyton is partly to blame.
 I spent many hours of a blissful childhood with my nose in her books.
 There was magic in those stories, but it was the illustrations of the cottages & little houses that I couldn’t tear my eyes away from.

-I grew older, but I didn’t outgrow my love for cottages.
+Time marched on, I grew older, but I didn’t outgrow my love for cottages.
 And yet, not in my wildest imagination did I ever think I would actually live in one.

 What’s more, in the years that I’ve lived here, it keeps growing on me – I love the sights, the smells, the sounds that are contained within these stone walls; the feel under my fingers of the banister, the door handles and just about everything else.
 And I even love the resident friendly ghost who my daughter says is responsible for all the unexplained noises and has fondly christened Geoffrey.
 But that’s a whole another story for another time.